ptutak/cisco-status/README.md

 ## commands

 ### hsrp-status
-The command accepts hsrp desired configuration in the format:
+The command accepts hsrp desired configuration in the format below.

 Typical usage:
 ```bash